List of content you will read in this article:

 Every user can be assigned to only one primary group.
 Whereas in the case of secondary groups, the number is either zero or more.

-Have a look at the below-stated command mentioning both the primary group ‘users’ as well as secondary group ‘wheel’ and ‘docker’.
+Look at the below-stated command mentioning the primary group ‘users’ and secondary group ‘wheel’ and ‘docker.’

 sudo useradd -g users -G wheel,developers username